willemjez/ion-old/contrib/donation/README.md

              +hdNNMMMMNNmdy/       .-://+++/:.

+Do you want to help but you can not code?
+Contributors of this release, you can donate if you would like to see further developments or simply to thank contributors for their work.

 #### 💁 Donate to [🐼CEVAP🐼](https://github.com/cevap)
 ----------------

-User contributed in this release, please donate if you would like to see further developments:
 **Ion**: [iiT87sp5zT4TiudtDnYwSGQLwfeWC3bnmm](ionomy:iiT87sp5zT4TiudtDnYwSGQLwfeWC3bnmm)

 ![Donate ION to 🐼CEVAP🐼](https://raw.githubusercontent.com/cevap/ion/master/contrib/donation/donation-cevap-ion-address.png)